-Tutorial to create a SQL Server database with SSMS (SQL Server Management Studio).
+Step by step tutorial to create a SQL Server database using SSMS (SQL Server Management Studio).

 How to create a SQL Server database with SQL Server Management Studio, i.e. SSMS.
 In this tutorial, let’s learn how to add a new MS SQL database to an instance.
 Indeed, to start, it’s mandatory to create a database to create and use SQL objects.
 It is possible to perform almost all possible operations on a SQL Server database from SSMS, here it is SQL Server Management Studio 18.
 To install a database instance on your machine, start by installing SQL Server 2017 or 2019 for example.